simonspa/corryvreckan/README.md

 For more detailed installation instructions, please refer to the documentation below.

 ## Documentation
+The PDF user manual is automatically compiled by the continuous integration and can be [downloaded here](https://gitlab.cern.ch/corryvreckan/corryvreckan/-/jobs/artifacts/master/raw/public/usermanual/corryvreckan-manual.pdf?job=cmp%3Ausermanual).

 The latest PDF version of the User Manual can be created from source by executing
 ```
 $ make pdf